arc.calculations_atom_single.StarkMap.defineBasis#

 Defines basis of states for further calculation. \(n,l,j,m_j\) specify state whose neighbourhood and polarizability we want to explore.
 Other parameters specify basis of calculations.
 This method stores basis in

-corresponds to off-diagonal elements that are propotional to electric field.
-Overall interaction matrix for electric field eField can be then obtained as fullStarkMatrix =mat1
+basisStates, while corresponding interaction matrix is stored in two parts.
+First part is diagonal electric-field independent part stored inmat1, while the second partmat2corresponds to off-diagonal elements that are propotional to electric field.
+Overall interaction matrix for electric field eField can be then obtained as fullStarkMatrix =mat1+mat2*eField- Parameters:

 n (int) – principal quantum number of the state